 Panabo City Guide

-Panabo is a 3rd class city in the province of Davao del Norte, Philippines.
-It consists of 40 barangay with the following names: A. O. Floirendo, Datu Abdul Dadia, Buenavista, Cacao, Cagangohan, Consolacion, Dapco, Gredu, J.P.
+Panabo is a 3rd-class city in the province of Davao del Norte, Philippines.
+It consists of 40 barangays with the following names: A. O. Floirendo, Datu Abdul Dadia, Buenavista, Cacao, Cagangohan, Consolacion, Dapco, Gredu, J.P.
 Laurel, Kasilak, Katipunan, Katualan, Kauswagan, Kiotoy, Little Panay, Lower Panaga (Roxas), Mabunao, Maduao, Malativas, Manay, Nanyo, New Malaga (Dalisay), New Malitbog, New Pandan, New Visayas, Quezon, Salvacion, San Francisco, San Nicolas, San Pedro, San Roque, San Vicente, Santa Cruz, Santo Niño, Sindaton, Southern Davao, Tagpore, Tibungol, Upper Licanan and Barangay Waterfall.

 Koronadal City Guide